unicode-org/icu/docs/userguide/icu4j/index.md

 > :point_right: **Note:** We continue to provide assistance to Java, and in some cases, ICU4J support has been rolled into a later release of Java.
 For example, BCP47 language tag support including Unicode locale extensions is now in Java 7\.
 However, the most current and complete version is always found in ICU4J.

-## What Is New In The Current Release?

-See the [ICU download page](http://site.icu-project.org/download/) to find the subpage for the current release, including any other changes, bug fixes, known issues, changes to supported platforms and build environments, and migration issues for existing applications migrating from previous ICU releases.

-The subpage for the current release will also include an API Change Report, both for ICU4C and ICU4J, for a complete list of APIs added, removed, or changed in this release.

-The list of API changes since the previous ICU4J release is available [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/unicode-org/icu/main/icu4j/APIChangeReport.html).

-Changes in previous releases can also be found the main [ICU download page](http://site.icu-project.org/download) in its version-specific subpages.

-## License Information

-The ICU projects (ICU4C and ICU4J) are hosted by the [Unicode Consortium](http://www.unicode.org/).
-The ICU binary and source files are distributed under the [UNICODE DATA FILES AND SOFTWARE LICENSE](http://www.unicode.org/copyright.html).
-The full copy of the license and third party software licenses are available in [LICENSE](https://github.com/unicode-org/icu/blob/main/icu4j/main/shared/licenses/LICENSE) file included in this package.

 ## Platform Dependencies

 The minimum Java runtime version supported by ICU4J 68 is version 7\.
 Java runtime version 6 is not supported.